 ‘What are you doing now?’

-‘Going to various places to get cheap food for the next couple days, maybe have a drink or 2 on the streets here and there.’
+‘Going to various places to get cheap food for the next couple days, maybe have a drink or two on the streets here and there.’

 I feel Peace and Power as I do my grocery-shopping, drink at the Red Bench, wake up in an alley, and walk home in a misty rain.